hydai99/transformer-paper/README.md

+# PERCEIVER IO: A GENERAL ARCHITECTURE FOR STRUCTURED INPUTS & OUTPUTS

 # Qustion!
 Imagine you're trying to build a neural network that can understand both text and images.
 How do you handle input data and select models?